bcaddy/hydro-sandbox/GPU_reduction/performanceData.md

+# Performance comparison of various reductions and timestepping implementations on different hardware and systems

-# Results from running on a V100 on C-3PO
+## Results from running on a V100 on C-3PO

-# Run 1
+### Run 1

 prop.maxThreadsPerMultiProcessor = 2048
 prop.multiProcessorCount         = 80
 prop.maxThreadsPerBlock          = 1024